Is Plan B Legal in Texas? What the Law Says About Emergency Contraception (2026)

 “Plan B” is one brand name for levonorgestrel.
 It is available without a prescription at many pharmacy counters.
 Plan B is a single pill that stops or delays ovulation, which is when an ovary releases an egg.
 It does not affect implantation or pregnancy after implantation.
 That means it does not terminate a pregnancy.

 “Medicated abortion pills” are different.
-These are a two-step process involving two medications, mifepristone and misoprostol.
+This is a two-step process involving two medications, mifepristone and misoprostol.
 Mifepristone stops a pregnancy, while misoprostol induces uterine contractions, expelling the pregnancy tissue.
 Misoprostol often causes cramping and bleeding.
 These are legal under federal law but aren’t much of an option for Texas women because of the state’s strict abortion laws.

 Minors can purchase Plan B and other levonorgestrel products over the counter and online without parental permission.